Cultural outings organised by the association

 60200 Compiègne

-(The various registration forms are in pdf format, which requires Adobe Acrobat Reader or Preview)
+(The various registration forms are in PDF format, which requires Adobe Acrobat Reader or Preview)

-Exit 2026
+Outings 2026

 ▪▪▪ The Louvre-Lens and the mining region